 If your test results come back positive, it is very important to discuss having other family members tested.

 Genetic Testing Companies

 Also has a DNA banking program

 Your doctor will be able to help you determine if other family members should be tested.
 In general, if your test is positive, your children, siblings, and parents should be tested, too.
 This means they will have an ECG and then be tested for your specific mutation.
 This test is less expensive than the initial test.

 Based upon the test results of your close family members, others in your family (grandparents, aunts/uncles, nieces/nephews, etc.) may need to get tested, too.
-You should compile a medical family tree for your extended family in order to make sure that a physician evaluates everyone who might be at risk for LQTS.
+You should compile a family health history for your extended family in order to make sure that a physician evaluates everyone who might be at risk for your SADS condition..